Waning ECB stimulus bets push bond yields higher

 However, climbing bond yields helped lift European banking stocks .SX7P 0.3% - one of the few sectors in the black.

-U.S. stock futures ESc1 YMc1 NQc1 pointed to a lower open on Wall Street after the S&P 500 .SPX ended flat in New York on Monday.
+U.S. stock futures pointed to a lower open on Wall Street after the S&P 500 .SPX ended flat in New York on Monday.

 In currencies, the rise in Treasury yields helped lift the dollar to touch a five-week high of 107.50 yen JPY=EBS.
 The euro EUR=EBS was flat at $1.104 after reaching an overnight high of $1.1067.